Combining sourdough tanginess with bagel chewiness, these sourdough bagels are a step above the norm and a great way to use sourdough starter discard!

 - Prepare the Dough: Whisk the warm water and yeast together in the bowl of your stand mixer fitted with a dough hook attachment.
 Cover and allow to sit for 5 minutes.

 - Add the flour, sourdough starter discard, brown sugar, and salt.
+For the most accurate measurements, use a kitchen scale.
 Beat on low speed for 2 minutes, then knead for 4-5 minutes.

 - Lightly grease a large bowl with oil or nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
 Cover the bowl with a clean kitchen towel.
 Allow the dough to rise at room temperature for 60-90 minutes or until double in size (inside the cool oven with the light on works well).